Jake Marisnick Player Props: Tigers vs. Braves

-On Tuesday, Jake Marisnick (coming off going 2-for-4 with a double and an RBI) and the Detroit Tigers play the Atlanta Braves, whose starting pitcher will be Spencer Strider.
-First pitch is at 6:40 PM ET.
+After going 2-for-4 with a double and an RBI in his most recent game, Jake Marisnick and the Detroit Tigers face the Atlanta Braves (who will hand the ball to Spencer Strider) at 1:10 PM ET on Wednesday.

-In his most recent game, he racked up two hits (going 2-for-4 with a double and an RBI) against the Diamondbacks.
+He racked up two hits (going 2-for-4 with a double and an RBI) in his last game against the Diamondbacks.

 Jake Marisnick Game Info & Props vs. the Braves